 Phew!
 That was quite nerve-racking toward the end.
-The last few episodes were the most worth-watching than some other parts.
+The last few episodes were the most worth watching than some other parts.
 The brain schemes and other double-crossing matters were what filled up the rest of the time.
 Not to mention how Szeto Luen Fai and his daughter turned out all right in the end.
 Thanks so much to Wing Shan for having such a kind heart, causing a turn of events.
 Not to mention the last few scenes of Chong made him worth the main character!
-Great set up between Chong, Janet, and Yu Ju near the end, causing things to turn out perfectly awesome.
-Bits of here and there with Yu Bo sacrificing herself for her family was quite touching and worth brownie points.
+Great setup between Chong, Janet, and Yu Ju near the end, causing things to turn out perfectly awesome.
+Bits of here and there with Yu Bo sacrificing herself for her family were quite touching and worth brownie points.
 Also funny but cute parts between her and Yuk Lun.
-There was also great scenes of Siu Tim and Wing Shan also.
+There were also great scenes of Siu Tim and Wing Shan also.
 Quite touching with the whole mother-son relationship between Wing Shan and the little boy.
 So glad the ending didn’t turn out too lame.
 Cause and effects were applied and weren’t as forced.
 Not a bad series that was both entertaining and somewhat nerve-racking within the stock market battles.
 Learned a lot although most were quite exaggerated.
 Still not bad at all.

 Kiki Sheung as Cheung Yu Ju was just both hilarious and witty.
 Although she let the fame get to her head in the turn of events, she soon learned from her mistakes and repented herself.
 Kiki portrayed the character really well–from scenes where she was really nice to slightly arrogant, back to the kind person that she was again.
 Must say her acting rocks big time versus when she was younger.
 Very lively and convincing.

 Michael Tse as Wong Chi Chong was quite interesting.
 On the surface, Chong seemed to be the weak and/or unintelligent kind, but he was very smart and was just a kind person who didn’t want to harm others around him.
-He was a very straight-forward guy and didn’t back down even if the other person was of a higher authority figure.
+He was a very straightforward guy and didn’t back down even if the other person was a higher authority figure.
 He was very brave in that sense.
 Michael Tse managed to bring out the character also and he has always been a great actor so no doubt about him.
 There were also funny side stories, which he portrayed really well in those scenes.

 Joyce Tang as Janet.
 Her character seemed like nothing special for the majority of the series, but she was very clever and was the brain for the majority of Ding Siu Ging’s stock market wins.
 She had the capability to go beyond her skills, but could still distinguish between right and wrong thus always persuading Ding Siu Ging not to harm others for his benefit.
 Luckily, she managed to withdraw from it in time.
 Joyce has come a long way and I honestly think she’s one of those that have improved a lot since her first series.
 She used to exaggerate her characters, making it unbearable, but now she could control her expressions and delivered quite a performance.
-She really brought out the depth of Janet’s characters–different phases Janet went through, struggles with her father and her loneliness, etc. It was really great watching her.
+She really brought out the depth of Janet’s character–different phases Janet went through, struggles with her father and her loneliness, etc. It was really great watching her.

 Savio Tsang and Angela Tong – Quite a hilarious pair and I think this was one of the better roles for both although they seemed like odd characters, there were different levels to their characters–unlike usual typical characters.
 Savio’s actually wasn’t that classy compared to some of his other roles, but he did quite well with it.
 It was so convincing that I thought he was really those kind.
 It was also touching how he changed his bad habits for Yu Bo in the end.
 And also that through him, Yu Bo knew how to cherish the people around her.

 Ellesmere Choi and Toby Leung – Not bad at all.
 Not sure if I’ve watched other performances of Toby Leung but she wasn’t bad at all as Wing Shan.
-The scenes between her and her son were very touching; and she managed to deliver out the parts with how she almost went psycho because she lost her son, etc. Her chemistry between Ellesmere wasn’t bad either.
+The scenes between her and her son were very touching; and she managed to deliver out the parts with how she almost went psycho because she lost her son, etc. Her chemistry with Ellesmere wasn’t bad either.
 I think this was also one of Ellesmere’s better roles although he played more classy roles than this.
 This role’s depth was worth more than the exterior of others.
-It could help bring out his performance more than just wear a suit and deliver some lines.
+It could help bring out his performance more than just wearing a suit and delivering some lines.

 Loved Law Lok Lam as always although he played the hateful rich dude Szeto Luen Fai for the majority of the series.
 But he did care about his family and would protect them no matter what.
-He also knew who was good to him and who wasn’t–thus leading him to finally stopping after knowing Wing Shan had a great heart for saving him although she could have died herself because of the situation.
+He also knew who was good to him and who wasn’t–thus leading him to finally stop after knowing Wing Shan had a great heart for saving him although she could have died herself because of the situation.
 His willingness to change was really convincing and Law Lok Lam once again delivered a brilliant performance.

 Rain Lau – She’s really getting better at the comedy acts and isn’t going overboard with her comedic scenes like the old days.
 It was really great to watch her in recent series so no complaints.

-It was a decent series overall with a mix of humor and intensity among the stock-market as well as daily life people bonding together in times of need.
+It was a decent series overall with a mix of humor and intensity among the stock market as well as daily life people bonding together in times of need.